 Magma 44 is a summer basket of poetry and writing about poetry.
 There are new poems from Alison Brackenbury, Helen Ivory, Sheenagh Pugh, Lawrence Sail and the usual cornucopia of fresh Magma poets.
 And as for writing about poetry, in addition to our online pieces — Guest Choice featuring Cyril Nri, and Pamela Johnson on Sharon Olds — the print edition has Jackie Kay, Imtiaz Dharker, Michael Rosen and Christopher James, not to mention reviews of eleven new collections.
 See below for a taste.
-It’s easy to order a copy from our website.
+It’s easy to from our website.

 Jackie Kay: Another life is breathing on your cheek